 If you have the flexibility of working outside a normal office environment, you have several options.
 You could create a home office, work from coffeeshops, or you could become a member of a co-working space.

-One such space is Maker City LA in downtown Los Angeles on Nov.
-19, a creative and collaborative workspace designed for a variety of different businesses and individuals.
-On a tour during this year's NewCo event, I got a sneak peak into what kind of businesses utilize this approach and the benefits of being part of the community.
+One such space is Maker City LA in downtown Los Angeles, a creative and collaborative workspace designed for a variety of different businesses and individuals.
+On a tour during this year's NewCo event on Nov.
+19, I got a sneak peak into what kind of businesses utilize this approach and the benefits of being part of the community.

 For a membership fee, you get the space, equipment, conference rooms, lockers, creative collaboration, and more that you don't have in your studio apartment.